 Vietnamese Noodle Salad with Pork

-Vietnamese Noodle Salad with Pork – A fresh and easy recipe for a traditional Vietnamese salad featuring rice noodles, crunchy vegetables, herbs, and quick-seared pork with big, bold flavor.
+This easy Vietnamese Noodle Salad recipe features rice noodles, crunchy vegetables, herbs, and quick-seared pork with big, bold flavor.
 It’s served with a light, bright rice vinegar dressing to bring it all together.

 Well, you know me.

 I eat something wonderful, especially memorable.
 And then I can’t stop thinking about it, and try to find a way to duplicate that meal at home.
 I did it with my Egg Roll in a Bowl recipe and my Poke Bowl recipe.
 Now, I’m bringing you the best Vietnamese Noodle Salad!

 Vietnamese Noodle Salad with Pork is a dish I’ve studied for years, from the menu of a local Vietnamese restaurant that our family especially likes.
 Each time I’ve ordered it, I’ve taken mental notes, trying to dissect the flavors of the clean, simple sauce and flavorful, marinated pork.

 This salad hits all the right notes for me.
 It’s super fresh and light with crisp veggies and herbs, yet filling with rice noodles and a portion of hot, tender pork.
 I always (very happily) clean my bowl, and never feel stuffed.

 “Made this for the family last night, and it was received rapturously and ravenously.
 In addition to being delicious, it was beautiful on the plate.
 I will be coming back to it often, I’m sure!”Charles